lgw2/lgw2.github.io/_pages/about.md

 undergraduate degrees in applied math and urban planning.

 Outside of academia, I play and coach Ultimate Frisbee.
-My team, [Seattle Riot](https://twitter.com/SeattleRiot), won the world championship in 2018, and I have competed at club or college nationals sincd 2010.
+My team, [Seattle Riot](https://twitter.com/SeattleRiot), won the world championship in 2018, and I have competed at club or college nationals every year since 2010.
 [Here](https://www.youtube.com/watch?v=qBYpCgQ0xmY) is a video of me catching a goal in the finals of the 2016 US Open with a previous team.
 I also coach the MSU college women's team, who made it to the game to go to